andsens/bootstrap-vz/README.rst

    (`used for official Debian images <https://wiki.debian.org/Cloud/OracleComputeImage>`__)
 -  `Oracle VirtualBox <bootstrapvz/providers/virtualbox>`__ (`with Vagrant support <#virtualbox-vagrant>`__)

-Its aim is to provide a reproducable bootstrapping process using `manifests <manifests>`__ as well as supporting a high degree of customizability through plugins.
+Its aim is to provide a reproducible bootstrapping process using `manifests <manifests>`__ as well as supporting a high degree of customizability through plugins.